prataap/prataap.github.io/_posts/2016-9-22-facebook-chatbot-doc.md

 published: true
 ---

+This Documentation is still not complete.
+Thank you for visiting my blog.
+Please check back after a few days.
 Facebook announced Bots for Messenger in April, 2016 making it possible for developers to connect with the more than 900 million people around the world who use Messenger every month.